Paying contributions as a married women

 Applying for a married woman’s election

-- collect a 'married woman’s election' form from the Social Security Department (or call us and we’ll send you one)
+- download a 'married woman’s election' form, collect one from the Social Security Department, or call us and we’ll send you one

 - complete the form and return it to us, together with your original marriage certificate

 - tell us if you’re working, or if you intend to work and we’ll send you a red card (the colour of the card tells your employer whether to deduct contributions or not)

 If you choose not to pay contributions, you must fully understand how your right to claim benefits may be affected.

 Once you have opted out of paying contributions, you can’t opt back in.
 You will remain on a red card until you reach pension age.

 Changes in circumstances